-Bird photography is becoming increasingly popular nowadays and nowhere more so than in Asia where numbers of bird photographers far outstrip the number of birders/birdwatchers.
+Bird photography is becoming increasingly popular nowadays and nowhere more so than in Asia where numbers of bird photographers far outstrip the number of birdwatchers.

 Everyone loves to see a beautiful bird captured in a photograph and especially when it is a wild bird doing what it does naturally in its natural habitat.
-However in these days of social media and the Internet, bird photography has become highly competitive and birding ethics and the welfare of the subject are often forgotten in the race to stay ahead of rivals and post that perfect photo on the Internet.
+However in these social media obsessed times, bird photography has become highly competitive and birding ethics and the welfare of the subject are often forgotten in the race to stay ahead of rivals and post that perfect photo.

-We are not against bird photography, many of our clients take wonderful photos on our tours, but we do not support the use of unethical practices for the purpose of taking photographs.
+We are not against bird photography, and many of our clients do take wonderful photos on our tours, but we do not support the use of unethical practices for the purpose of taking photographs.